 Deprivation of Rights Under Color of Law

-This crime is punishable by a fine and up to a year in prison.
-If bodily injury occurs or a dangerous weapon, explosives, or fire are used in this act the punishment is a fine and up to 10 years in prison.
-If a death, kidnapping, sexual abuse, or any of these acts are attempted in the course of the crime, the punishment is a fine and up to life in prison, or death.
+The crime of depriving another of rights under color of law is a misdemeanor, punishable by a fine and up to a year in prison.
+If bodily injury occurs or a dangerous weapon, explosives, or fire are part of the act, the punishment is a fine, up to 10 years in prison, or both.
+If a death results or the conduct involves kidnapping, aggravated sexual abuse, or any attempt of these acts, the punishment will increase.
+It may then include a fine, a term of years in prison (up to life imprisonment), or death.

 Example: The Rodney King Prosecutions

-Learn More About Conspiracy Against Rights from an Attorney
+Learn More About Conspiracy Against Rights

 If you believe that you or someone you know has suffered a violation of their civil rights, you can seek help.
 The Justice Department permits you to file a complaint online.